-- WGST 398 Blackboard Module Template - This is a partial example of how the same completed sample might look in the Blackboard Learning Management System (LMS).
+- WGST 398 Canvas Module Template - This is a partial example of how the same completed sample might look in the Canvas Learning Management System (LMS).

 Use the partial table to complete your own assessment rubric with some instructions.

 This is an example of a completed assessment rubric for online discussions.

 Instructional Design Support for Distance and Online Development

 Distance Education Unit (DEU) Instructional Designers (ID) can support colleges, departments, faculty and instructors in a variety of ways during their online course developments.
 Not only can we help faculty organize and design your course materials for use in Canvas, but your DEU ID can work directly with you to match effective online teaching strategies and develop engaging activities that will help you successfully harness your face-to-face teaching skills in an online teaching environment.

 A one-on-one collaborative approach to online course development.
 One dedicated Instructional Designer works with one Instructor to collaboratively design and develop a complete and engaging online course from start to finish.
 This complete development model ensures the highest level of one-on-one support from our online teaching and learning professionals throughout the project.
 This is also called the Full Development Support Model (FDSM).

 This team-based approach to online course development can support up to 5 course developments with up to 5 members of a College or Department.
 Scheduled group consultations connect Instructors directly to a dedicated Instructional Designer who can answer technical and pedagogical questions, provide resources, links, how-to’s and samples, discuss online teaching strategies and provide feedback and recommendations throughout the online developments.